anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 If so, check out the full syllabus here: [Inner Fire 250 hour TTC Syllabus](https://www.dropbox.com/s/v19cab91vz6qksc/Therapeutic%20Yoga%20TTC%20syllabus%202022.pdf?dl=0)

 Cost: Each residential and weekend is charged separately to allow for spreading the cost.
+Total cost: £2425

 Grab one of the 12 places available FAST by emailing [deyna@innerfire.org.uk](mailto:deyna@innerfire.org.uk) to arrange a phone interview